How to create VIVIDUS automated tests with the help of AI

 1. Copy the below line to dependencies section of the project build.gradle file in your test project

-VIVIDUS MCP server is available starting from version 0.6.16-SNAPSHOT and higher.
+VIVIDUS MCP server is available starting from version 0.6.16 and higher.

 Example 1. build.gradle